World War 3 is at Hand

 God prepared Saul a Pharisee of Pharisees to be the apostle of the Gentiles to protect the Gentiles from being coerced into the heretic Judaizers.

-Similarly, before God hands over the Roman Empire and the rest of the world to Christianity, He ensures that His truth and the genuinely inspired gospels and apostles' epistles were available to all the bishops.
+Similarly, before God hands over the Roman Empire and the rest of the world to Christianity, He ensures that His truth and the genuine inspired gospels and apostles' epistles were available to all bishops and Christians.

 On October 28 in 312 A.D.
 Constantine defeated the superior forces of his rival Maxentius at the battle of Milvian Bridge.
-Immediately, he attributed the victory to the God of the Christians in front of the powerful Pagan Roman Senate.
+Immediately, he attributed the victory to the God of the Christians.

 Mission of Constantine